CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

 ## Task 8: Synapse Data Warehouse Experience
 1. Select **Fabric experience selector icon** (currently set to Data Science) on the bottom left of your screen.
 Fabric experience dialog opens.
 2. Select **Data Warehouse**.
 You will be navigated to **Data Warehouse Home page**.
-Again, there are three sections.
+Again, there are four sections.
 In the New section, notice the items:

     a. **Warehouse:** Used to create a Data Warehouse.

+    b. **Sample Warehouse:** Used to explore and test data warehousing capabilities with pre-configured datasets and models.

-    b. **Data pipeline:** Used to orchestrate data solution.
+    c. **Data pipeline:** Used to orchestrate data solution.

+    d. **Notebook:** Used for creating and sharing interactive data analysis and visualization tasks

-    c. **Mirrored SQL Database:** Used to mirror Azure SQL Database.
+    e. **Mirrored SQL Database:** Used to mirror Azure SQL Database.

+    f. **Mirrored Azure Databricks Catalog:** Used to mirror data from Azure Databricks for enhanced integration and analytics

-    d. **Mirrored Snowflake:** Used to mirror Snowflake Database.
+    g. **Mirrored Snowflake:** Used to mirror Snowflake Database.

-    e. **Mirrored Azure Cosmos DB:** Used to mirror Azure Cosmos DB.
+    h. **Mirrored Azure Cosmos DB:** Used to mirror Azure Cosmos DB.

     ![](../media/lab-02/image048.jpg)